awxlong/awxlong.github.io/_posts/2023-12-22-pc-imputation.md

 This notebook is forked from a Kaggle [tutorial](https://www.kaggle.com/code/ttminh27/using-autoencoder-to-impute-missing-data) on using a Tensorflow's autoencoder to impute missing data.
 Standard autoencoders can't:
 - custom fill-in missing data
 - flexibly incorporate domain knowledge like what distribution is best used to model a feature

-Furthermore, probabilistic circuits are:
-- tractably compute missing data through maximum a posteriori estimation.
+- Furthermore, p;robabilistic circuits can tractably compute missing data through maximum a posteriori estimation.

 {::nomarkdown}
 {% assign jupyter_path = "assets/jupyter/using_pc_to_impute_missing_data.ipynb" | relative_url %}